artix-linux/artools/README.md

 ### 1. artools.conf

-artools.conf is the central configuration file for manjaro-tools.
+artools.conf is the central configuration file for artools.
 By default, the config is installed in

 ~~~